netdata/netdata/docs/visualize/create-dashboards.md

 more detail when troubleshooting an issue.
 Quickly jump to any node's dashboard by clicking the 3-dot icon in the corner of any card to open a menu.
 Hit the **Go to Chart** item.

-Netdata Cloud takes you to the exact same chart on that node's dashboard.
+Netdata Cloud takes you to the same chart on that node's dashboard.
 You can now navigate all that node's metrics and [interact with charts](/docs/visualize/interact-dashboards-charts.md) to further investigate anomalies or troubleshoot complex performance problems.

 When viewing a single-node Cloud dashboard, you can also click on the add to dashboard icon <img src="https://user-images.githubusercontent.com/1153921/87587846-827fdb00-c697-11ea-9f31-aed0b8c6afba.png" alt="Dashboard